urbanslug/junctions/test_data/SARS_CoV_2/README.md

-As input we use the file nextstrain_ncov_open_global_all-time_metadata.tsv to get a list of sars cov 2 sample metadata.
+As input we use the file `metadata/nextstrain_ncov_open_global_all-time_metadata.tsv` as out start.

-We filter out the lines that don't have a genbank accession number and end up with output_data.tsv we also have at most 10 of each sample in output_data.tsv
+We filter out the lines that do not have a genbank accession numbers and also randomly select at most 10 rows from each NextStrain strain to end up with `metadata/output_data.tsv`